 Epistemology And Faith*

 You should think about things worthy of thinking about.
 One of the things you can think about that will be worth your time is the question, how do you know what you know?
-This question is an old one that dates back to the ancients.
-And just so you know, there is a name for such contemplations, it’s called epistemology.
-For the thoughtful, which is to say, for those who think about things deeply, it will ever be a question.
+It’s an old question, one that dates back to the ancients.
+And just so you know, there is a name for such contemplations.
+It’s called epistemology.
+For the thoughtful, which is to say, for those who think about things deeply, it will ever be a question worth pondering.

 The word “science” is an epistemological word.
-It means “a state of knowing”.
-It uses methods to separate assumptions from knowledge.
-That kind of science is what brought us cell phone computers, the existence of which, by the way, I am old enough to still be marveled by.
+It means “a state of knowing” and it employs methods to distinguish between assumption and knowledge.
+That kind of science is what brought us cell phone sized computers, the existence of which, by the way, I am old enough to remember a time in which they did not exist which gives me good reason to marvel over them.
 But as man marvels over his accomplishments he can begin to think that since he knows a little more about a few things, he knows a lot about a lot of things.
-His great leaps in knowledge therefore can blind him to his actual poverty.
+His great leaps in knowledge, therefore, can blind him to his actual poverty in knowledge.

-So, what can we know concerning the consequences of this answer?
-Well, we can know that if man, by happenstance, evolved from dirt into sacks of chemicals, blood, flesh and bone, and those chemicals reacted in ways that made him ask questions like, how did I come to be?, then the questions are as absurd as the man.
+So, what can we know concerning the consequences of the acceptable answer to that question in our day?
+Well, we can know that if man, by happenstance, evolved from dirt into sacks of chemicals, blood, flesh and bone, and those chemicals reacted in ways that made him ask questions like, how did I come to be, then the questions are as absurd as the man.
 For if man came from nothing meaningful, and he will return to nothing meaningful, nothing the chemical reactions in his head do in the meantime are meaningful.
-Knowledge itself is in fact meaningless and whether the chemical sacks attempt to create meaning, or they instead do something else like go on a killing spree, just for the fun of it, it in the end is still meaningless.
+Knowledge itself is in fact meaningless and whether the chemical sacks attempt to create meaning, or they instead do something else like go on a killing spree just for the fun of it, in the end it is still meaningless.
 We can know this.
 It is not logical to deny it.

 But man wants to insist that he does have meaning.
 But so what?
 His insistence is inconsistent with his “knowledge”.
-It is only mere chemical reactions that are meaningless.
+Such instances are mere meaningless chemical reactions.
 This is called epistemological inconsistency.
-If a man who wants to live knows the building he is in is on fire, and he goes to bed as if it is not, then his actions are not consistent with his knowledge.
+If a man who has an innate desire to remain alive knows the building he is in is on fire, and he goes to bed as if it is not, then his actions are not consistent with his knowledge.
 He is being epistemologically inconsistent.
 In the same way, if a man knows that his existence is ultimately meaningless, and his actions are contrary to that knowledge, he, again, is being epistemologically inconsistent.
 So, it would only be fair to say that for the man in the burning building to remain epistemologically consistent with evolution, it would be absurd whether he stayed and burned up, or whether he ran out.
-In fact everything he says and does is meaningless, for it is simply the result of the chemical reactions of cosmic dust.
+In fact everything he says and does is meaningless, for it is simply the result of the chemical reactions of non-thinking and unfeeling cosmic dust.